ch1seL/RazorViewRenderService/README.md

 # ch1seL.RazorViewRenderService

 Easy way to render Razor View to string.
-It might be use to compose mail message or compose other texts through Razor Views.
+It might be use to compose mail message or other texts through Razor Views.

 ## How to use